 Wave Period and Speed Calculator

-Wave period — the time in seconds between successive wave crests passing a fixed point — is one of the most important numbers in a surf forecast.
-A longer period means more energy, faster waves, and generally better surf.
+Wave period is the time in seconds between successive crests passing a fixed point, and it is one of the two numbers that matter most in a surf forecast.
+A longer period means faster waves, more power behind them, and generally better surf.

-In deep water, wave speed and wavelength are determined entirely by period:
+In deep water, wave speed and wavelength are set entirely by period:

 Where: